 GIS Exchange Cluster: A GIS Exchange Cluster defines a set of data-exchange parameters that control how data is loaded from GIS data to InfoWater Pro and saved data InfoWater Pro to geodatabases.

-Clone: create a copy of an existing GIS Exchange Cluster
+Clone: Creates a copy of an existing GIS Exchange Cluster.

-Description: modify the description of an existing GIS Exchange Cluster
+Description: Modifies the description of an existing GIS Exchange Cluster.

-Load: import the information from the selected GIS Exchange Clusters
+Load: Imports the information from the selected GIS Exchange Clusters.

-Save: export the information from the selected GIS Exchange Clusters
+Save: Exports the information from the selected GIS Exchange Clusters.

-The GIS Exchange Cluster Window allows the user to create or edit the GIS Exchange Clusters.
-This window contains information on the GIS data source, the associated Network Data Source (i.e. InfoWater Model tables), the Exchange Options, the joining method, and Field Mapping.
+The GIS Exchange Cluster Window allows you to create or edit the GIS Exchange Clusters.
+This window contains information on the GIS data source, the associated Network Data Source (i.e., InfoWater Model tables), the Exchange Options, the joining method, and Field Mapping.
 Individual items withing the GIS Exchange Cluster window are discussed in further detail below.

-OK - Select the OK button to save and exit.
+OK - Click OK to save and exit.

-Cancel - Select the Cancel button to cancel all operations and exit.
+Cancel - Click Cancel to cancel all operations and exit.

 Insert GIS Data Source Picture